ptisp/uptime/README.md

 Using Plugins
 -------------

-Plugins can add more notification types, more poller types, new routes to the webapp, etc. Uptime currently bundles three plugins:
+Plugins can add more notification types, more poller types, new routes to the webapp, etc.

- * [`console`](https://github.com/fzaninotto/uptime/blob/master/plugins/console/index.js): log pings and events in the console in real time
- * [`email`](https://github.com/fzaninotto/uptime/blob/master/plugins/email/index.js): notify events (up, down pause) by email
- * [`patternMatcher`](https://github.com/fzaninotto/uptime/blob/master/plugins/patternMatcher/index.js): allow HTTP & HTTPS pollers to test the response body against a pattern
- * [`httpOptions`](https://github.com/fzaninotto/uptime/blob/master/plugins/httpOptions/index.js): add custom HTTP options and headers to HTTP and HTTPS checks (e.g. to allow self-signed certificate on HTTPS, custom headers, custom HTTP methods, ...)
- * [`basicAuth`](https://github.com/fzaninotto/uptime/blob/master/plugins/basicAuth/index.js): add HTTP Basic Access Authentication to the dashboard and API applications

 To enable plugins, just add a line to the `plugins:` section of the configuration file.
 Three of the bundled plugins are already enabled by default: